SanketKarve/vue-rails-app/README.md

     ./bin/webpack-dev-server
   ```

-* NOTE: You can use gem liske formen to start rails and webpacker server
+* NOTE: You can use gem like foreman to start rails and webpacker server

-##Reference website:
+## Reference website:

 - https://github.com/codahale/bcrypt-ruby
 - https://github.com/rails/webpacker